Code of Conduct

 Festival participants asked to stop any harassing behavior are expected to comply immediately.
 If a participant engages in harassing behavior, Festival organizers retain the right to take actions to keep the event a welcoming environment for all participants.
 This includes warning the offender, and expulsion from the Festival.

 Festival organizers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.
-March On expects participants to follow these rules at all Festival venues and Festival-related social activities.
+March On! expects participants to follow these rules at all Festival venues and Festival-related social activities.

 Reporting